Revolt N Reign — How to play Guide

 Determine turn order

-If one player is under 15 years old, they go first.
-Otherwise, roll dice — high roll is Player 1.
+If one player is under 15 years old, they automatically go first.

 5